-Once you have decided that you would like to explore ministry as a Lay Pastoral Assistant or Lay chaplain by participating in a course, the next step is to talk to your incumbent.
-They should already have access to this Taster Session and may wish to discuss with you some of the vocational questions that we have just been exploring.
-They may also wish to consult others, including the PCC.
+Once you have decided that you would like to explore ministry as a Lay Pastoral Assistant by participating in a course, the next step is to talk to your incumbent.
+S/he should already have access to this Taster Session and may wish to discuss with you some of the vocational questions that we have just been exploring.
+S/he may also wish to consult others, including the PCC.

 If you and your incumbent agree that it is appropriate for you to attend a course you need to complete the registration form available at this session.
-Please email this before the first session to parishsupport@salisbury.anglican.org.
+Please hand (or email) this to your course leader and parishsupport@salisbury.anglican.org at the first session.